Quick Answer

 The following example is illustrative.
 It describes a typical filing flow and does not predict any individual outcome.

-A 38-year-old Toronto resident with adult ADHD met with a registered psychologist for a full psychoeducational assessment.
-The psychologist documented sustained-attention deficits, working-memory restrictions, and the need for daily structured prompting from a partner to complete basic activities of daily living.
-The assessment quantified the extra weekly time spent on routine tasks at approximately 16 hours and described the cumulative effect across organisation, planning, and follow-through.
+The assessment quantified the extra weekly time spent on routine tasks at approximately 16 hours.
+It also described the cumulative effect across organisation, planning, and follow-through.
 The practitioner certified Part B Section 6 explicitly, stating that the combined restrictions are equivalent to a marked restriction under CRA's criteria.
 The Notice of Determination arrived 11 weeks after submission, approving the DTC retroactive to 2024.

 Documentation That Works for ADHD Part B